Category Archives: Homeschool

 November 22, 2010

-We noticed the other day coming back from Livingston State Park a place called Heritage Village in Woodville TX.
-I may have heard of it before but never really knew where it was until then.
+We noticed the other day, coming back from Livingston State Park, a place called Heritage Village in Woodville, TX.
+I may have heard of it before, but I never really knew where it was until then.
 So we decided this would be our History trip this week.
-When we pulled up we noticed a school bus in the parking lot, my first thought was, “Oh No!”
+When we pulled up, we noticed a school bus in the parking lot.
+My first thought was, “Oh no!”
 Don’t get me wrong, I am sure they were nice kids and all, but I like us to visit places and be basically the only ones there.
-Crowds seem to distract the kids and I like to read the History as we go because I am using it as a lesson.
+Crowds seem to distract the kids, and I like to read the History as we go because I am using it as a lesson.
 We headed to the Museum Store.
 We were fascinated by the Native American Artifacts.
 More Arrowheads than you can imagine.
 We also looked at a big cut-out from a tree that was over 400 years old.
 We discussed a bit of botany and how to tell the age of a tree.
 We talked about world events that were labeled on the annual circles.
-Very cool to think that this tree had been alive through all these things.
+Very cool to think that this tree has been alive through all these things.

-Thankfully the bus load of teens was leaving before we headed out to the village area, so we could enjoy our self without interruption.
-I really have to say I wished the memorabilia was better taken care of and cleaned and restored to its original glory but I assume limited funds are the cause.
+Thankfully, the bus load of teens was leaving before we headed out to the village area, so we could enjoy ourselves without interruption.
+I really have to say I wish the memorabilia were better taken care of, cleaned, and restored to its original glory, but I assume limited funds are the cause.

-In the J.P.’s office, Anna was amazed by the old books in one case and Adam looked over the “heater”.
+In J.P.’s office, Anna was amazed by the old books in one case, and Adam looked over the “heater”.

 The Livery Stable housed a “Penny-Farthing.”
 Anna says, “I believe I will stick with my bike!”
-The door had many types of Texas Barb Wire displayed.
-We all are suckers for a good buggy, probably more to do with my admiration of the Amish than this time period.
+The door had many types of Texas barbed wire displayed.
+We are suckers for a good buggy, probably more to do with my admiration of the Amish than this time period.

 Go directly to Jail!
-Stewart put on his best “The Shining” face and then we lock the two little ones in the jail cell.
-Adam is trying to “bust out” and Anna thinks her pouty lip will persuade the jailer to set her free.
-Stewart started touching the noose, I ask him, “What if it actually had been used to hang someone!”
+Stewart put on his best “The Shining” face, and then we locked the two little ones in the jail cell.
+Adam is trying to “bust out,” and Anna thinks her pouty lip will persuade the jailer to set her free.
+Stewart started touching the noose.
+I ask him, “What if it actually had been used to hang someone?”
 He decided touching it was not a good idea.
 At the Post Office, my husband was in his element.
-Of course, posing was required and Adam had to play Post Office with daddy.
+Of course, posing was required, and Adam had to play Post Office with Daddy.

-I inform Anna she is not Millard Martin.
+I inform Anna that she is not Millard Martin.
 “I’m not?” she questions with all innocence.
 Austin is looking at “The Still” until I explain what it was.
 He is appalled and says it is time to move on.
-The kids find the later day version on the Ice Cream Truck and Austin saddled up next to the Amish-made wagon.
-There were way too many buggies in the barn to post all the pictures on here but it too was a favorite.
+The kids found the old-time version on the Ice Cream Truck, and Austin saddled up next to the Amish-made wagon.
+There were way too many buggies in the barn to post all the pictures on here, but it was a favorite.

-This is my favorite one, the school house.
+This is my favorite one, the schoolhouse.
 Stewart had to start ringing the bell until I begged him to stop.
-Adam and Anna both hop in a desk while Austin takes on the teacher role.
+Adam and Anna both hop on a desk while Austin takes on the teacher role.
 Anna volunteered for the “spanking” picture.
-Stewart was being bad so I sit him in the corner with the DUNCE hat on.
-Austin liked how the back of one chair was the desk of the other and they had some really neat maps in here.
+Stewart was being bad, so I sat him in the corner with the DUNCE hat on.
+Austin liked how the back of one chair was the desk of the other, and they had some really neat maps in here.

 The “General Store” was nice.
-Adam runs over to the window and says, “Look, mom, it even has a drive thru!”
-I laugh and tell him back then there was no “drive thru’s” which embarrasses him.
-This old coffin was weird, it had a mirror inside it so when you looked in the small window you would see yourself as if you were the one in the coffin.
+Adam runs over to the window and says, “Look, Mom, it even has a drive-thru!”
+I laugh and tell him back then there were no “drive-thrus,” which embarrasses him.
+This old coffin was weird; it had a mirror inside it, so when you looked in the small window, you would see yourself as if you were the one in the coffin.
 That was creepy.
-I labeled this Doctor but I believe it was the dressmaker now that I look at it again.
+I labeled this Doctor, but I believe it was the dressmaker now that I look at it again.
 Adam had to thump the little girl, “Meany!”
-For some strange reason, we walk into a Saloon and all my kids act like drunks.
+For some strange reason, we walk into a saloon, and all my kids act like drunks.
 At least, Anna looked the part of a Saloon girl for a second.
 “Ok, kids that are enough bad influence, let’s move on.”
-Adam and Anna try to climb up in the Hay Barn but I quickly tell them no, the thing looked as if it might fall on their heads at any moment.
+Adam and Anna try to climb up into the Hay Barn, but I quickly tell them no, the thing looked as if it might fall on their heads at any moment.

 ~Becky~